top of page

 Perspectives from a Senior Real Estate Industry CFO

-Charles River CFO’s Rob Luken discusses six critical issues CFOs are concerned with and how an interim CFO can be a resource for firms to address.
+Charles River CFO met with Rob Luken to discuss six critical issues CFOs are concerned with and how an interim CFO can be a resource for firms to address.

 1. Rising interest rate’s impact on a project’s underwriting.